Perspective | The electoral college vote was blissfully bureaucratic and boring

 In Pennsylvania, the electors approached socially distanced tables to cast their vote, with each of them wearing matching face masks bearing the state’s coat of arms.
 In addition to adhering to guidelines from the Centers for Disease Control and Prevention, the uniform masks added a sense of order and sobriety to proceedings that had been bruised and battered by chaos and falsehoods unleashed in Pennsylvania court by Trump attorney Rudolph W. Giuliani and his motley crew.

 The details matter.
-The minutiae provides refuge.
+The minutiae provide refuge.
 Before this election, the electors were folks known only to those who reveled in the weeds of our democratic process.
 The electors didn’t get the spotlight or the applause or the notice.
 But they did their work anyway.

 In Georgia, activist Stacey Abrams called on the state’s electors one by one as they cast their votes for Biden.
 Dressed in unremarkable gray, she stood at the lectern as she oversaw a monumental feat: the first time a Democratic presidential nominee had won the state of Georgia in almost 30 years.
 And when it was done, there was applause.